reowst/sdk/FAQ.md

 ## Can I use Network Next to accelerate my WebRTC game?

 Not yet.
 We are actively investigating this as an option.
-Please email us at sales@networknext.com so we can understand your use case.
+Please contact sales@networknext.com

 ## Will players be disconnected from my game if Network Next goes down?